 CrowdStreet Pricing and Fees

-CrowdStreet is unique compared to other crowdfunding platforms because investors don’t pay any fees for joining and accessing its real estate deals.
+CrowdStreet is unique compared to other crowdfunding platforms because investors don’t pay any fees to join and access its real estate deals.
 Typically, the deal sponsors pay the fees, including a subscription fee for using CrowdStreet’s software and a fee to raise capital.
 Still, sponsors may choose to charge investors management fees for their deals.

-Additionally, CrowdStreet’s two real estate funds and the managed portfolio option carry individual fees depending on the project (between 0.50% to 2.5% of invested capital on an annual basis).
+Additionally, CrowdStreet’s two real estate funds and the managed portfolio option carry individual fees depending on the project (between 0.50% to 2.5% of invested capital annually).
 Moreover, CrowdStreet Advisors charge investors a fee if they require extra help from the team.